Cognigy/Documentation/docs/en/docs/live-agent/settings/labels.md

 4. On the **Labels** page, to the right of the label you want to delete, click **Delete**.
 5. Confirm deletion by clicking **Yes, Delete**.

 The Label will be deleted and no longer under Labels, and will no longer be available to add to Conversations.
+Also, the label will be removed from the conversations where it was added earlier.

-### How to Add A Label to a Conversation
+### Add a Label to a Conversation

 To start using Labels in Conversations, go to [Assign Labels](./../conversation/conversation-workflow.md#assign-labels).